 – Apple Pay

 – ACH Credit and Debit

 – SEPA Direct Debit Scheme

 Further payment methods are added for Stripe.
 While PayPal customers want to see the PayPal logo on your website, proving that you can accept payments from a number of recognizable and trusted financial institutions is a significant competitive advantage.
-In our opinion, Stripe’s list of accepted payments is the most attractive option, especially for companies to accept payments from customers around the world – especially if you want to be internationally active.
+In our opinion, Stripe’s list of accepted payments is the most attractive option, especially for companies to accept payments from customers around the world – particularly if you want to be internationally active.

 This point is quickly explained: PayPal transfers the money from the orders faster to you as a shop operator.
-With PayPal payments are transferred to you within one working day (typically), so there is not much waiting time.
+With PayPal, payments are transferred to you within one working day (typically), so there is not much waiting time.
 With Stripe, it can take around two days for your customers’ payments to be transferred.
 You can also automate the process and create Stripe deposits on your account on a weekly or monthly basis.

 Both payment services comply with the latest security standards and international specifications.
 A draw on this point for a score of 3:2 to Stripe.

 Stripe offers you a variety of other payment options.
 These are particularly important assets for global trading.
 The transaction fees are also slightly lower with Stripe.
 But you get the proceeds from your sold articles credited a little later – which is a plus point for PayPal.
-With the security standards and the customer friendliness you can’t go wrong with either service.
+With the security standards and the customer friendliness, you can’t go wrong with either service.